chrishargreaves/solve-it/README.md

 ## Contributing
 This is a community project so please see [CONTRIBUTING.md](CONTRIBUTING.md) for information on how to contribute to the knowledge base.

+## Repository Structure

+`data/`
+  Techniques, weaknesses and mitigations stored as JSON

+`solve_it_library/`
+  Python utilities for interacting with the knowledge base

+`reporting_scripts/`
+  Scripts to generate markdown and reports

+`extension_data/`
+  Additional optional datasets

 ## Referencing
 SOLVE-IT was introduced at [DFRWS EU 2025](https://dfrws.org/presentation/solve-it-a-proposed-digital-forensic-knowledge-base-inspired-by-mitre-attck/).
 The associated academic paper in [FSI:Digital Investigation](https://www.sciencedirect.com/science/article/pii/S2666281725000034) can be cited as: